huggingface/accelerate/docs/source/usage_guides/fsdp.md

 `fsdp_backward_prefetch_policy`: [1] BACKWARD_PRE, [2] BACKWARD_POST, [3] NO_PREFETCH

 `fsdp_forward_prefetch`: if True, then FSDP explicitly prefetches the next upcoming all-gather while executing in the forward pass.
-Only use with Static graphs.
+Should only be used for static-graph models since the prefetching follows the first iteration’s execution order. i.e., if the sub-modules' order changes dynamically during the model's executation do not enable this feature.

 `fsdp_state_dict_type`: [1] FULL_STATE_DICT, [2] LOCAL_STATE_DICT, [3] SHARDED_STATE_DICT